 - Recovery environment

-Experts recommend extended programs life-skills, coping-skills, dual-disorders and “sober housing” to augment basic treatment.
-Research shows that the best long term results, when treating Xanax addiction occur by starting with a minimum of 90-days of intensive/primary treatment, before reducing intensity.
-Afterward, experts usually recommend structured recovery-support for two years, while the brain continues to recover and restore normal functioning.
+Experts recommend extended programs including life skills, coping skills, dual diagnosis conditions, and sober housing.
+These services serve to augment treatment.
+Research shows that the best long-term results when treating Xanax addiction occur by starting with a minimum of 90-days of intensive and primary treatment.
+Once this is complete, it is best to decrease the program’s intensity.
+Afterward, experts usually recommend structured recovery support for two years while the brain continues to recover and restore normal functioning.

 The Defensive Brain

-As addiction takes hold, the thinking part of the brain gets pre-occupied with obtaining the “super-pleasure” provided by the drug.
+As addiction takes hold, the thinking part of the brain gets pre-occupied with obtaining dopamine provided by the drug.
 The addicted brain responds to the idea of cutting back or quitting the drug as a threat to survival.
-The using brain quickly dismisses the idea, rationalizing and justifying reasons for continued use.
+The brain quickly dismisses the idea, rationalizing and justifying reasons for continued use.
 The brain crafts excuses, making continued drug use seem like the right thing to do.
-Addicts still think.
-It is just that the thinking and problem-solving part of the addict’s brain becomes more and more driven to figure out how to keep using the drug, no matter what.
-Eventually, the obsession with using takes over all the brain’s resources.
+The person still thinks.
+However, the thinking and problem-solving part of their brain becomes more and more driven to figure out how to keep using the drug.
+Eventually, the person’s obsession with using takes over all the brain’s resources.

-Trying to quit Xanax FEELS like deprivation of food or ending an important relationship.
-Without proper treatment, structure and support, most people relapse.
-The pursuit of the “super-pleasure” is all-consuming.
-Regular Xanax use changes the brain’s chemistry and structure.
-But with the right treatment and follow-up, normal brain-function will be restored over time.
-With rigorous treatment, diligent follow-up and supportive monitoring, lasting recovery becomes possible.
+Trying to quit Xanax feels like food deprivation or ending a meaningful relationship.
+Without proper treatment, structure, and support, most people relapse.
+The pursuit of dopamine’s pleasurable effects is all-consuming.
+Regular Xanax use changes the brain’s chemistry and structure, but with the proper treatment and follow-up, normal brain function will be restored over time.
+With rigorous treatment, diligent follow-up, and supportive monitoring, lasting recovery becomes possible.